monkey101/thebest/README.md

 ### MongoDB Atlas Full-Text Search Setup

 Ensure your MongoDB collection has a text index on the searchable fields.
-The text index definition can be found= [here](indexDefinition.json)
+The text index definition can be found [here](indexDefinition.json)

 ## Deployment to Vercel